Tenacious D (album): Structure

 The first single "Wonderboy", a biographical ballad, was critically well-received, with the BBC describing it as "endearing".
 In 2002, the video, directed by Spike Jonze, won a Music Video Production Association for "Best Direction of a Music Video".

 "Tribute", the second single from the album, discusses the "greatest song in the world" written to save the souls of Gass and Black from a demon but later forgotten.
 The song dropped guitar riffs from Led Zeppelin's "Stairway to Heaven" which had appeared in early versions.
 The single, the band's most successful, achieved Tenacious D's only chart top-ten peaking at number 4 in Australia.
 The video, directed by Liam Lynch, was voted by Kerrang! readers as the fifth best music video.

 The third music video for "Fuck Her Gently", a song described as an "underground hit" and, according to Black, lauded by women's groups depicted an animated Black and Gass as cherubs by John Kricfalusi, the creator of Ren and Stimpy.

 The album opens with "Kielbasa", a song discussing anal sex.
-The previously popular pseudo-science book, Dianetics is also mentioned, as well as Krishna.
+The previously popular pseudo-science book, Dianetics is also mentioned, and Krishna.
 "Dio" is a tribute to Ronnie James Dio that calls for the singer to "pass the torch" on to Tenacious D. Black has said that this was a compliment as they could have asked others for the torch but "ultimately, we were bestowing an honor upon him."
 Reportedly, Dio approved of the song and let Tenacious D appear in the video for his single, "Push".
 In addition, Dio also appeared in the 2006 film Tenacious D in The Pick of Destiny, playing himself.
 "Explosivo" was originally intended as a tribute to Kurt Cobain.

 Seven of the tracks on the album are comedy skits: "One Note Song", "Hard Fucking", "Inward Singing", "Cock Pushups", "Friendship Test", "Karate Schnitzel" and "Drive-Thru".